 From the pass you can return; or continue on a trail up to the ridgeline directly above the Icefield Centre for even more magnificent views.

 Or continue across the tundra to the Tangle Creek drainage.
 That trail comes out by the Glacier Skywalk on the Icefields Parkway but getting back can be tricky.
-You’ll either have to retrace your steps (making it a 22 kilometre hike) or hitchhike back to your vehicle.
+You’ll either have to retrace your steps (making it a 22 km hike) or hitchhike back to your vehicle.

-Getting to the Wilcox Pass Trailhead
+Finding the Wilcox Pass Trailhead

 The Beauty Creek hike was a huge surprise to me.
 It’s reminiscent of both Johnston and Maligne Canyons, but without the crowds.

 John and I saw two people over a couple of hours.
-Its family-friendly but you will have to watch that your kids don’t get too close to the edge in some places.
+Its easy and family-friendly but you will have to watch that your kids don’t get too close to the edge in some places.
 Pair the hike with a picnic and you’ll have a fantastic half day of fun.

 The hike starts off pancake flat along a trail that parallels the Icefield Parkway heading south.
 Hike through some trees and proceed south (right) along the old highway when you come to a fork.
-Beauty Creek is reached in another 0.6 kilometres – and then the scenery explodes.
+Beauty Creek is reached in another 0.6 km – and then the scenery explodes.

-Walk on a well-used trail up the canyon to reach Stanley Falls at the 1.6 kilometre mark.
+Walk on a well-used trail up the canyon to reach Stanley Falls at the 1.6 km mark.
 You can still keep going – and in fact the canyon scenery continues to deliver.
 We turned around when the trail started to disappear into a hill but adventuresome folks will want to take it as far as possible.

 Getting to the Beauty Creek Trailhead

 This trailhead is not well-marked.
-Look for a pull-off on the east side of the highway, 15.5 kilometres north of the Columbia Icefield Discovery Centre.
+Look for a pull-off on the east side of the highway, 15.5 km north of the Columbia Icefield Discovery Centre.
 There is a hiker sign but nothing that says Beauty Creek.

 You won’t avoid people, at least initially as the throngs have come to see Sunwapta Falls, and for good reason.
 The waterfalls shoot through a narrow cleft with terrifying force so they are an amazing sight to see.